 Bonus: it’s easy!

-no giant knitting needles, no magic.
+No sewing machine, no giant knitting needles, no magic.